Funding opportunity

 Partnerships with non-higher education institutions organisations across government, industry and civil society, as well as internationally are encouraged where appropriate.

-You must include a brief management plan in your case for support, demonstrating:
+You must include a management plan in the Approach section, demonstrating:

 • how you will provide leadership across the collaborators involved in the application